videolan/x265/doc/reST/cli.rst

 	quad-tree begins at the same depth of the coded tree unit, but if the maximum TU size is smaller than the CU size then transform QT begins at the depth of the max-tu-size.
 Default: 32.

+.. option:: --complex-analysis <0..4>

+	Increases the RD-level at points where the bitrate drops due to vbv.
+	The number of CUs for which the RD is reconfigured is determined based on the strength.
+Strength 1 gives the best FPS, strength 4 gives the best SSIM.
+Strength 0 switches this feature off.
+Default: 0.

+	Effective for RD levels 4 and below.

 .. option:: --ssim-rd, --no-ssim-rd